chriz2600/DreamcastHDMI/README.md

 2. [FPGA4FUN]

-    Creating HDMI video using a FPGA.
+    Creating HDMI video using an FPGA.

 3. [chipos81/charcole]